Is Rainy Season in Laos Worth the Trip? (Our Experience + Tips)

 While the actual rain was an issue on occasion, the biggest downsides for us were the less enjoyable outdoor activities and that the inter-city minibus transportation felt very unsafe, especially in the mountains.

-The next time we visit Laos, I’d like the roads to be clearer, the sun to be shining, and the natural highlights–like its adventure activities such as motorbiking the Bolovean Plateau or rock climbing–to be at their best.
+The next time we visit Laos, I’d like the roads to be clearer, the sun to be shining, and the natural highlights–including adventure activities like motorbiking the Bolovean Plateau and rock climbing–to be at their best.

-For that reason, we’ll be sticking with the traditionally best time to visit Laos from now on.
+For those reasons, we’ll personally stick with the more traditional best time to visit Laos from now on!

 About Kate Storm